cyamato/SyslogPro/docs/api.md

 <a name="module_SyslogPro..RFC3164"></a>

 ### SyslogPro~RFC3164
-A class to work with RFC3164 formated syslog messages.
-The meesaging is fully configurabule and Ansi foreground colors can be added.
-Both ANSI 8 and ANSI 256 color are fully suported.
+A class to work with RFC3164 formatted syslog messages.
+The messaging is fully configurable and ANSI foreground colors can be added.
+Both ANSI 8 and ANSI 256 color are fully supported.
 Most APIs will return a promise.
 These APIs can be used using `then(...)/catch(...)`

 A Syslog class with a configured
-Syslog server target can also be used as the input into the formating classes so that it may run independtly.
+Syslog server target can also be used as the input into the formatting classes so that it may run independently.

-The RFC3164 Syslog logging format is ment to be used as a stream of log data from a service or applacation.
-This class is designed to be used in this fashion where new messages are writen to the class as needed.
+The RFC3164 Syslog logging format is meant to be used as a stream of log data from a service or application.
+This class is designed to be used in this fashion where new messages are written to the class as needed.

 **Kind**: inner class of [<code>SyslogPro</code>](#module_SyslogPro)
 **Requires**: <code>module:moment</code>